Get There (Minor Alps album): Cover album artwork

 Photographer Tyler Coray took the photograph on the cover of the record.
 Design and layout by Derek Vander Griend.

+Video

+Julie Gayet appears in the music video for "Waiting For You."

 Release

 The record was released by Barsuk in the United States, Ye Olde Records in the United Kingdom/European Union, Stop Start Records in Australia, Only in Dreams in Japan, and Inker in Brazil.

 Reception

 The album was generally met with positive evaluations from critics.
 In Metacritic site it holds a score of 81 which means "Universal acclaim".
 Allmusic granted the album 4 stars out of 5, noting it was "a collaboration in the best sense of the word, with the two musicians bringing out the best in one another, their individual strengths coming together in a set of smart, well-crafted performances."

 Rolling Stone characterized the music as "mostly reflective and intimate" with the two "harmonizing over fragile electronics and unobtrusive acoustic guitars."
 NPR music writer and editor Stephen Thompson said that Hatfield and Caws "together they have a very light, agreeable touch that to me is incredibly appealing."

 BrooklynVegan described the record as "appealingly mellow pop, with arpeggiated guitars, gentle electronics, and the occasional melotron.
 Mostly, though, it's about Caws and Hatfield's voices which sound pretty great together."

 American Songwriter, while calling the project an "oddly named sympathetic collaboration," said that "each tune blending into the next with little for the listener to hang on to beyond the overall gauzy mood" was "somewhat bland and forgettable."